occivink/mpv-scripts/README.md

 Pans the current video or image along with cursor movement as long as a button is pressed.

-You can change the binding from `MOUSE_BTN0` to whatever you want, it doesn't even have to be a mouse button.
+The script is intended to be used with a mouse binding, such as `MOUSE_BTN0` but you can use whatever.
-The default binding clashes with the window dragging feature, you can either set `window-dragging=no` in your config or change the binding.
+Note that `MOUSE_BTN0` clashes with the window dragging feature, you can set `window-dragging=no` to prevent that.

 Quick diagonal movement looks shitty because setting the `video-pan-*` property triggers a full pipeline or something, to be determined.